 Find official data of buildings and property market

 The RVD actually has an extensive database of buildings in Hong Kong.
-Information that you could find on the RVD website include valuation list, government rent roll; names, addresses, ages and numbers of buildings; different kinds of property market statistics such as average prices and rents of private domestics, offices, retails and flatted factories, completion and related statistics of domestics and non-domestics etc.
+Information that you could find on the Rating and Valuation Department website include valuation list, government rent roll; names, addresses, ages and numbers of buildings; different kinds of property market statistics such as average prices and rents of private domestics, offices, retails and flatted factories, completion and related statistics of domestics and non-domestics etc.

 Furthermore, the RVD announces the price indices of domestic and offices in Hong Kong.
 If you are interested in studying the trend of property price in Hong Kong, the RVD would definitely give you some help!